autoplot/documentation/javadoc/org/das2/graph/Auralizor.md

-# org.das2.graph.AuralizorStream QDataSet to the sound system, using DEPEND_0 to control
+# org.das2.graph.Auralizor

- sampling rate.
+Stream QDataSet to the sound system, using DEPEND_0 to control sampling rate.
 Note this does not support the new waveform packet scheme introduced a few years ago, and can easily be made to support it.

-Auralizor( QDataSet ds )
+# Auralizor( QDataSet ds )
 create an Auralizor for rendering the dataset to the sound system.

 ***